dphfox/Fusion/docs/tutorials/fundamentals/handling-events.md

 ## Responding to Change

-In addition to regular events, you can listen to property change events (also known as: the events returned by `GetPropertyChangedSignal`).
+In addition to regular events, you can listen to property change events (the events returned by `GetPropertyChangedSignal`).

 In order to use property change events, you'll need to import `OnChange`: